1:1 Trauma-Sensitive Yoga & Somatic Therapy (Online)

 I am deeply grateful for meeting Soraya and for the way she shares her practice and her beautiful readings.
 I cannot recommend her and trauma-sensitive yoga highly enough — not only for healing trauma, but for any time you feel powerless or without choice in your life.

-PH, Coaching Psychologist
+— PH, Coaching Psychologist

 Every story begins with a threshold.

-What to expect in a Virtual Session
+What to expect in an Online 1:1 Session

 In trauma-sensitive yoga, the focus is never on getting it “right” or perfect.
 The movements are simple, but the practice is about turning inward — noticing your internal experience (what we call interoception).
-This makes it accessible and welcoming for everyone, regardless of flexibility, experience, age, or gender.

 There are no physical assists in this practice, which is why the online format works so well.
 You are always invited — never coerced — into each movement and posture.
 Together, we create a practice that is both shared and deeply personal.
-Though we may be in different parts of the world, we connect through presence — each of us experiencing our own bodies, while knowing we are not alone.

 Benefits of Trauma-Sensitive Yoga Online

-• Reconnect with your body in a safe, familiar environment
+Reconnect with your body in a safe, familiar environment

-• Build a kinder relationship between mind and body
+Build a kinder relationship between mind and body

-• Increase awareness of your felt experience
+Increase awareness of your felt experience

-• Cultivate choice and agency in movement
+Cultivate choice and agency in movement

-• Learn to rest in the present moment, not the past
+Learn to rest in the present moment, not the past

-• Rebuild authentic connection with yourself and others
+Rebuild authentic connection with yourself and others

 This practice is not about performance, but about presence.
 It’s about moving with intention rather than perfection, listening rather than directing, and creating space to gently explore your body.
 Even online, this becomes a place of grounding, reconnection, and safety.